oxquantum-repo/AutoDot/Playground/README.md

 ## How to run from scratch
 If you're in a hurry do the following to run the demo:

-**NOTE: DUE TO MULTIPROCESSING PACKAGE THE FOLLOWING MUST BE PERFORMED ON A UNIX/LINUX OPERATING SYSTEM**
+**NOTE: DUE TO MULTIPROCESSING PACKAGE THE CURRENT IMPLEMENTATION ONLY WORKS ON UNIX/LINUX OPERATING SYSTEMS [TO RUN ON WINDOWS FOLLOW THIS GUIDE](../Resources/Running_on_windows.md)**

 ```
 conda create --name demo_test python=3.6